DaoCloud/DaoCloud-docs/plugins/login/README.md

 to the form.
 And, in the Login plugin configuration we have by default enable the double password verification with the "Validate double entered password" option.
 What this does is picking the password1 and password2 fields, validate them, check they are equal and put the content in the `password` field.

 You can avoid having 2 fields for the password, which by the way is a recommended option, and just put a single `password` field.
-Then in the Login plugin option just enable "Validate a single password".

-If you don't add an option, the `password` field is considered like a normal field, so just the usual form validation is applied.
-"Validate a single password" and "Validate double entered password" checks ensure the password respects the Grav password standards: password must contain at least one number and one uppercase and lowercase letter, and at least 8 or more characters.

 Last important thing before the registration is correctly setup: make sure in the Login plugin settings you have the user registration enabled, otherwise the registration will trigger an error, as by default user registration is DISABLED.